 Risk Factors

 As with most mental health disorders, social anxiety disorder is not attributed to one single cause.
-Nonetheless, there are certain factors that can increase a person’s likelihood of developing SAD including genetics, brain chemistry, and/or trauma.
-This means those who have first-degree family history, chemical imbalances in the brain, or have experienced long-term stress or trauma may have an increased risk of being diagnosed with social anxiety disorder.
+Nonetheless, there are certain factors that can increase a person’s likelihood of developing SAD, including genetics, brain chemistry, and/or trauma.
+This means those who have a first-degree family history, chemical imbalances in the brain, or have experienced long-term stress or trauma may have an increased risk of being diagnosed with social anxiety disorder.

 If you notice your teenager is struggling socially, there is a chance they may be suffering from social anxiety disorder.
 Knowing the signs and symptoms of this mental health disorder is the first step in helping your teen get the necessary help.